 To coach and train staff.
 To ensure high service quality, user-friendly web and mobile applications, and clean scalable code.

-To be a cultural bridge between our Western clients and Indian staff.
+To be a cultural bridge between our Western clients and Indian development team.

 To manage and retain talent.
 To listen to the needs of top talent.
 To offer top talent what they need to be happy at LiteBreeze in the long term.

 I was 19 when visiting Kochi and India for the first time back in 2004.
 After my first nine month stint in India, I went back to Sweden in 2005 to get a business education.
 I was still visiting India every now and then.
-I returned to India full-time in 2007, to focus all my attention on LiteBreeze.
+In 2007 I returned to India to give my full-time attention to LiteBreeze.